dexterHQ/LND_test/README.md

 - Look for generic path, not the hardcoded ones I have in here.
 - When you create a wallet for the first time, you need to reload page.
 Maybe call getInfo again?
 - Input forms should actually work.
-- Wallet Unlock has not been tested or anything.
 - invoices
 - Make the app look nicer. (react routing maybe?)